 Financial advisers often say it is prudent to ensure you have at least 3 month’s living costs as savings, separate from your investments.
 This acts as a personal backstop in case anything goes wrong - for example, a Covid-19 related job loss.
 However, having all your money in the bank is not going to deliver you a high rate of return and won’t help you in the long term.

-What is clear is that people with money in the bank are getting the lowest interest rates since the 1960s, and those rates could still fall further.
-Retail rates are unlikely to slip below zero, but inflation can quickly erode any return that is received.
+What this means is people with money in the bank are getting the lowest interest rates since the 1960s.
+When combined with inflation currently sitting at 4.9%, well above our 1-3% inflation target this can quickly erode any return that is received.

 As we’ve mentioned previously, no investment comes without risk.
 It’s important to diversify by taking a portfolio approach to your investment strategy, and also to ensure you do due diligence on any companies you invest in.
 Generally you will be rewarded with a risk premium (or bigger increase in value) for risk you take.
 Over the long term, the higher the risk, the higher the reward (on average) but what you should invest in does depend on your appetite for risk.

-Over the long term, small differences in returns can build up to make a significant difference to your overall wealth.
+Over time, small differences in returns can build up to make a significant difference to your overall wealth.
 So after you have your personal backstop savings sorted, even if you only have small amounts to invest, consider a diversified investment portfolio, rather than just putting the extra in the bank.

 The important role of private investment in economic growth is another reason why you might choose additional investment over additional savings.
 Consider how you can both be rewarded for your investment activity, and make a positive impact on the companies you support.
 Although banks certainly do have an important role to play in the New Zealand’s economy, putting more money in the bank will do little to stimulate our economy, unlike investing in carefully selected New Zealand businesses.
 Just make sure you have 3 month’s living costs saved first, and follow a diversified approach that keeps your risk within your own risk appetite.